Frequently Asked Questions

 Can I put re-enforcement mesh into the screed?

-Standard Screedflo liquid screed is much stronger than sand and cement, and requires no mesh or reinforcement.
+Standard Screedflo liquid screed is much stronger than sand and cement and requires no mesh or reinforcement.
+Mesh just makes it harder to lay a smooth liquid screed and is of no benefit to the floor.

 If I have more questions, who do I contact?